PoCInnovation/Workshops/software/10.Neo4j/README.md

 > 💡 You can create type in the `BookEntity.ts` file.
 Don't store it in `AuthorEntity.ts` to avoid **circle dependencies problem**.

-- `detachBookFromAuthor` which takes as parameters :
+- `detachBookFromAuthor` which takes as parameters:
   - `bookId`: Book id
   - `authorId`: Author id
     This function should delete the relation `WriteBy` between the book and the author and return true if the operation works, false if it failed.